Synthetic Training Data for Text Tasks (2026 Guide): Best Practices, Failure Modes, and a Reliable Pipeline

 2.3 Formatting, rewriting, and normalization

-2.4 Summarization on controlled inputs
+2.4 Summarization on controlled inputs (with grounding)

 Summarization synthetic data is safer when it is grounded in a known input document and you enforce “no new facts.”
 If you generate both inputs and summaries from scratch, you risk training the model to sound convincing rather than accurate.